quintonn/QBic/README.md

 # Known Problems
 ### SQLite.Interop.dll
-Sometimes you might see this error when you try and run your QBic application
+Sometimes you might see this error when you try and run your QBic application while using SQLite
 > Unable to load DLL 'SQLite.Interop.dll': The specified module could not be found

 There are many reasons for seeing this error and we have made many efforts to fix them, but some reasons still persist: